Numbluk/blog/_drafts/the-man-in-the-tower.markdown

-- Topic: The man in the tower is a figure who is guarded, yet outward facing who has independent influence on the world.
+- Introduction: I have often dreamt of an aged man who lives in alone in a ruined tower.
 -